divyanshjswl/Terraform_Azure/README.md

 # Terraform_Azure

-- This Git Repository is used as a portfolio to showcase the work done by Divyansh Jaiswal on Terraform on Azure cloud.
+- This Git Repository contains the Terraform codes from basic to advanced level for Azure Cloud Platform.
+- For AWS Git Repository please follow the link https://github.com/divyanshjswl/Terraform_AWS